CcccYxx/CS35L-Website/README.md

 ### Browse Games page
 ### News page
 ### Login/Signup page
+To see the Forum and Profile page, make an account by clicking the create account link under the login bar.
+Then login with your credentials.
+You should now be able to use the Forum page and create a profile.
 ### Forum page
 This page displays the posts that registered users made.
 In this page, you can make a post via submission form on the right.